-In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a mint cocktail to celebrate them together!
+In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

 In the spring there aren’t a whole lot of holidays or events that call for big celebrations, but there are two days that tend to be a good excuse to break out the bar cart and celebrate with a few cocktails, Cinco de Mayo and the Kentucky Derby.
 Both of these holidays are associated with iconic traditional cocktails, so naturally we are big fans of these holidays!